 They will analyze to help management understand the cost of operating their business.
 This includes direct expenses like rent and utilities and indirect costs like lost opportunities (or sunk costs) due to poor processes or lack of resources.

 They are responsible for preparing financial forecasts that proactively identify risks and opportunities.
 They do this by analyzing the current business and external factors like economic growth and government policies that might impact it.

 8. Tax planning:

 By reviewing the current tax situation, they will help businesses identify potential tax savings or increase profits through specific means such as reducing expenses that aren’t critical to their business.

-Strong knowledge of the fundamentals of bookkeeping, managing accounts receivable and payable, preparing journals entries, account reconciliations, analyzing reports to provide recommendations for improving financial performance.
+Strong knowledge of the fundamentals of bookkeeping, managing accounts receivable and payable, preparing journal entries, account reconciliations, and analyzing reports to provide recommendations for improving financial performance.
 A good understanding of the principles of taxation is also needed.

 As a business owner or manager, you are likely to have many demands on your time, so it is vital that you can rely on your bookkeeper’s work.
 You need someone who pays attention to detail and ensures that all reports are accurate – this is especially true regarding financial statements prepared for tax purposes.

 Good communication skills will help build trust between yourself and other managers in your organization, ensuring that you have access to financial data when it is needed.

 As a small business owner or manager, you depend on your bookkeeper to be on time with their work and keep appointments.
 You need someone who will respond to requests quickly and meet deadlines.